mahamud-13756/MySQL/README.md

-# MySQL for Data Analyst
+# MySQL for Data Science

 ### All Contents of MySQL for Data Science Playlist